RichardPoes/Zoervleis/README.md

 - [ ] Support for hashing-and-humanizing in one

 ## License
-This project is licensed under the GNU GPLv3 license.
+This project is licensed under the MIT license.

 ## Attributions
 - This package is heavily inspired on the Python package [humanhash](https://github.com/zacharyvoase/humanhash).